Need help

 Principal's Image

-From Kindergarten to Year 12, we provide high quality teaching, and the time and support needed, to promote each student’s individual success.
+From Kindergarten-Year 12, we provide high quality teaching, and the time and support needed, to promote each student’s individual success.
 We find children learn best when they are happy, challenged and supported.

 In our Junior years, we also attain excellent results and we are ranked QLD’s leading regional school for Year 3 and Year 5 NAPLAN results.
 However, most importantly, our Junior School delivers a balanced education that fosters a love of learning to last a lifetime.